xenoscopic/xeno/README.md

 - A POSIX-compliant operating system and shell
 - OpenSSH
+- OpenSSL
 - Git

-Most systems meet the POSIX and OpenSSH requirements out of the box, and Git is generally going to be installed on most systems of interest.
+Most systems meet the POSIX, OpenSSH, and OpenSSL requirements out of the box, and Git is generally going to be installed on most systems of interest.
 These requirements apply to both ends of the editing connection, though on the client side only OpenSSH client is required, and on the server side only OpenSSH server is required.

 If there are issues, please let me know.
 I'd like to make things work on as many systems as possible.